Brazil candidates make final campaign pitches | AFP - This kiji is

 "Brazil still remembers," he added -- a pointed reference to Bolsonaro's outspoken nostalgia for the military regime that ruled Brazil with an iron fist from 1964 to 1985.

-Bolsonaro, 63, meanwhile harks back to a different past: the efficient, if brutal, military dictatorship.
+Bolsonaro, 63, meanwhile harks back to a different past: that of the "Brazilian miracle" of industrialization that took place under the efficient but brutal military dictatorship.

 In a country disgusted with massive corruption, violent crime and economic malaise, his message has sold better than Haddad's.